Lyalovo: History

 Lyalovo is believed to be one of the most ancient populated places in Moscow Oblast.
 Several settlements were discovered near this village, with the oldest of them dating back as far as four thousand years.

 Morozovka country estate, currently transformed into a VIP rest home, is located in Lyalovo.
-This country estate has been in the hands of many well known Russian owners.
+This country estate has been in the hands of multiple well known Russian owners.
 In the 1800s, it was owned by the Romodanovsky and Princes Beloselsky-Belozersky.
 (Prince Esper Alexandrovich Belosselsky-Belozersky is buried in the church at Lyalovo having succumbed to typhoid fever in 1846, which was epidemic during that year.
 He contracted the fever while inspecting the newly built Petersburg-Moscow railroad, for which he was the chief of police).

 Before the Russian Revolution, the estate belonged to the famous family of Morozovs—one of the richest Russian merchant families.

 A Church of the Nativity of the Theotokos is also located in Lyalovo.
-Many of the former estate owners' family members are buried in the church krypt and grounds.
+A number of the former estate owners' family members are buried in the church krypt and grounds.
 During the Soviet times, the estate was a "Sanatorium" as part of the "ZIK" complex of the party machine.
 Since 1992, Gazprom is the proprietor.